EuroPython/website/data/pages-content/volunteers.md

   - This job involves speaking in front of people, moderation, and walking with a microphone

 ### T-Shirt Handout
   - Hand out the conference T-shirt
   - This job involves standing and lifting light items

 ### Set Up/Tear Down

-  - Helping hands are needed to set up the stage before the conference starts (Monday morning)
   - Putting up signange in hallways for various provisions (Bathroom, Quiet Room, Childcare etc)
   - Also on the last day (Friday afternoon for the main conference, Sunday for the sprints) to clear up the venue afterwards
   - This job involves walking and carrying items, some of which maybe heavy.